codefuse-ai/Awesome-Code-LLM/README.md

 6. "Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey", 2023-10, arXiv, [[paper](https://arxiv.org/abs/2310.17903)]

+7. "Unifying the Perspectives of NLP and Software Engineering: A Survey on Language Models for Code", 2023-11, arXiv, [[paper](https://arxiv.org/abs/2311.07989)]

 ## 2. Models

 ### 2.1 Off-the-Shelf LLM